nbora0000/EnterpriseAuth/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

 ## License
-This application code is governed by apache license
+This application code is governed by Apache License 2.0